amrirasyidi/amrirasyidi/README.md

 I'm a SCUBA diver 🤿, (aspiring) home cook 👨‍🍳, and data-to-insight distiller 🔬
 </h2>

-I'm an experienced data analyst and scientist with geospatial science background and a thorough life-long student with a high will to learn and explore.
+I have 3+ years of experience as a data scientist/analyst with a geospatial science background.
+A thorough life-long student with a high will to learn and explore.
 Currently on a journey to delve deeper into the forest of data science and machine learning.

 <h2>
 I'm currently learning..